yaml/yaml-grammar/ReadMe.md

 This project programmatically pulls out all of the rules, parsing them into data structures and storing the entire structured grammar data graph as YAML.
 The YAML output is commented and pretty printed.
-It is intended to be both a reference for people trying to understand the rules, and as a mechanism to automate the creation of YAML tools.
+It is intended to be both a reference for people trying to understand the rules and a mechanism to automate the creation of YAML tools.

 # Generating Compliant Parsers